BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 If you want a calmer family base, Olympiapark or a well-connected residential area may work better than the busiest center.

 Choose the accommodation for the whole trip, not just for one famous landmark.
-The best Munich base is the one that makes your repeated movements simple.
+The right Munich base is the one that makes your repeated movements simple.

 Korean version: 뮌헨 숙소 고르는 법 2026